Barron Storey: Praise from the art community

-Neil Gaiman, Neil Gaiman Journal, “Lots of people have learned from Barron Storey: Bill Sienkiewicz, and Dave McKean, and Kent Williams and many others, and they're all very proud to admit it.
-He's a true original, and there aren't many of those around.”
+Neil Gaiman, Neil Gaiman Journal, "Lots of people have learned from Barron Storey: Bill Sienkiewicz, and Dave McKean, and Kent Williams and many others, and they're all very proud to admit it.
+He's a true original, and there aren't many of those around."

-David Choe wrote of Barron in his book, Slow Jams (1999): “Nobody draws better than Barron.
+David Choe wrote of Barron in his book, Slow Jams (1999): "Nobody draws better than Barron.
 Not you, not your little sister, your architect dad, not your rebellious ex-boyfriend who draws with his own blood, not the most talented kid at your art school.
 Not your favorite artist in the whole world; I've seen the work with my own eyes.
-Nobody draws better than The Barron.”
+Nobody draws better than The Barron."

+Personal life

+Storey married three times.
+Storey lost his mother, uncle, an ex-wife, and a best friend, to suicide.